Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 A U-shaped kitchen provides plenty of options to add a seating area, which helps keep the cooking social.

-If your kitchen size can accommodate it, add a central kitchen island.
+If your kitchen design can accommodate it, add a central kitchen island.

 As a rule of thumb, the working triangle should not intersect the island by more than 12 inches.
 This will prevent it from interfering with the efficiency of your cooking area.

-If you have a small space in your kitchen, consider a peninsula instead of an island.
+If your kitchen is on the smaller side, consider a peninsula instead of an island.

 The design of a U-shaped kitchen makes it possible to extend one of the tails of the ‘U’ into an open space.
 You can then add stools and entertain guests or talk with family as you cook.

 In an open-plan space, a peninsula will also provide the benefit of creating a physical separation between the kitchen and the living area.
-This gets us to the next benefit of a U-shaped kitchen layout.
+This gets us to the next benefit.

 5. Creates More Separation and Definition in the Kitchen

-A U-shaped layout creates a clear definition of the kitchen area, especially in an open concept design.
+A U-shaped kitchen creates a clear definition of the kitchen area, especially in an open concept design that doesn't have a wall between the kitchen and the living or dining area.

-The three working sides of the U-shaped kitchen create well-defined workspaces:
+The three working sides of the kitchen create well-defined workspaces:

 - A storage zone